-- The period between January 2015 (the current start of index) and April 2016 saw a period of falling costs, with much larger reductions for gas than electricity.
-As a result, while the overall dual fuel index is now 4% below its level at the start of 2015, the electricity index is now around 8% higher, and the gas index around 14% lower.
+- The index starts in January 2015.
+Costs fell during 2015 and early 2016, with much larger reductions for gas than electricity.
+By the 1 May 2018, the dual fuel index is 9.7% above its level at the start of 2015.
+The electricity index is 19.7% higher, while the gas index is 0.1% higher.